mbabynames search ✿

-Martin is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "warlike".
+Martin is a two-syllable name of Latin origin, meaning "warlike".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2